Table of Contents

 4. Textbooks

 You'll also need textbooks for most (if not all) of your classes.
-The College Board estimates that students spend more than $1,200 a year on books and supplies — such as notebooks, pens and binders.
+The College Board estimates that students spend more than $1,200 a year on books and supplies (such as notebooks, binders, pens and art and laboratory materials).
 Students may be able to save money on these college expenses by renting or buying used textbooks when possible.

 5. Electronics & Equipment